maboglia/Corso-Javascript/appunti/js_web.md

 JavaScript argues that content (HTML) and behavior (JavaScript code) should  as much as possible be kept separate
-* JavaScript is best embedded in HTML documents using
+* JavaScript is best embedded in HTML documents using script elements with src attributes

-<script> elements with src attributes
+---
 JavaScript
 9

-Inline JavaScript code
+### Inline JavaScript code
 * Between <script> and </script> tags
 * Example: simple digital clock
 ```html